phongletrung/wfe/README.md

 Implemententing a prototype of a workflow/process engine, which can execute business process modeled in BPMN distributed with Akka Clustering, Remoting and Docker.

-The XML files _thesisExample1.xml_ and _thesisExample2.xml_ are the one explained in my master thesis.
+The XML files _thesisExample1.xml_ and _thesisExample2.xml_ are the one explained in my master thesis, the _test2.xml_ is the alternative to explained in the Evaluation part

 ---
 ## Requirements